qdrant/landing_page/qdrant-landing/content/documentation/concepts/snapshots.md

 ### Snapshot priority

-When recovering a snapshot you can specify what source of data is prioritized during recovery.
-It is important because different priorities can give very different end results, and the default priority is probably not what you expect.
+When recovering a snapshot, you can specify what source of data is prioritized during recovery.
+It is important because different priorities can give very different end results.
+The default priority is probably not what you expect.

 The available snapshot recovery priorities are:

-- `replica`: (default) prefer existing data over the snapshot.
+- `replica`: _(default)_ prefer existing data over the snapshot.
-- `snapshot`: prefer snapshot data over exiting data.
+- `snapshot`: prefer snapshot data over existing data.
 - `no_sync`: restore snapshot without any additional synchronization.

 To recover a new collection from a snapshot on a Qdrant cluster, you need to set the `snapshot` priority.
-With `snapshot` priority all data from the snapshot will be recovered on the cluster.
-With `replica` priority (default) you'd end up with an empty collection because the collection on the cluster did not contain any points and that was preferred.
+With `snapshot` priority, all data from the snapshot will be recovered onto the cluster.
+With `replica` priority _(default)_, you'd end up with an empty collection because the collection on the cluster did not contain any points and that source was preferred.

 `no_sync` is for specialized use cases and is not commonly used.
-It allows to manage shards and transfer shards between clusters manually without any additional synchronization.
+It allows managing shards and transferring shards between clusters manually without any additional synchronization.
 Using it incorrectly will leave your cluster in a broken state.